-- In 2022, the Ministry of Industry and Trade launched the Mobile Technology Classroom project, aiming to spark students' interests in new technologies and technical areas.
+• In 2022, the Ministry of Industry and Trade launched the Mobile Technology Classroom project, aiming to spark students' interests in new technologies and technical areas.
 A converted truck goes around the country and serves as a mobile classroom where eighth and ninth graders can learn about new technologies, gaining practical knowledge, skills and competencies.
 Students can try 3D printing and augmented and virtual reality and receive career counselling.
-Source: State of the Digital Decade 2024 Czechia. - The Czech Digital Skills and Jobs Coalition's (Digikoalice) project has an online catalogue that provides children with a wide range of educational activities.
-Currently, more than 140 activities and courses created by different entities and organisations are easily accessible to children, their parents, and their teachers. - The Ministry of Education, Youth and Sports cooperates with National Cyber and Information Security Agency on educational projects and activities for young people in related fields.

-Media education is part of the Comprehensive Education Programme and a cross-cutting area.
-The complex revision currently underway plans to emphasise and develop this topic.
+Source: State of the Digital Decade 2024 Czechia.

+- The Ministry of Education, Youth and Sports cooperates with National Cyber and Information Security Agency on educational projects and activities for young people in related fields. - Media education is part of the Comprehensive Education Programme and a cross-cutting area.
+The revision currently underway plans to emphasise and further develop this topic.

-In place In development Not in place Other
+In place In development Other activity Not in place

 Teaching online safety X

 Online safety policies in schools X

+Informal education about online safety х

 Adequate teacher training x

-Informal education about online safety x

-Peer-to-peer training in online safety X

-Support for digital literacy skills x
+Basic digital skills training х

-Children's media literacy X
+Critical media literacy х

-Challenge hate speech/digital civil courage X
+Creative digital skills х